-Of the eight activities provided in both markets, TFM and TFMEU performed only three selling functions, sales forecasting, strategic/economic planning, and procurement/sourcing services, at substantially higher levels of intensity for its comparison market sales than for its sales to the U.S. affiliate.36 With respect to the provision of procurement/sourcing services provided in the comparison market, we preliminary attribute less weight to this selling function because performing procurement/sourcing functions does not require specific expertise typically involved in functions such as sales forecasting, strategic and economic planning, personnel training, engineering services, sales promotion, market research, technical assistance, etc.37 The remaining five services, order/input processing, direct sales personnel, sales/marketing support, technical assistance, and the provision of freight and delivery, are performed at the same level of intensity.
-On balance, we preliminarily find that the provision of sales forecasting and strategic/economic planning, as well as, of procurement/sourcing services, at higher levels of intensity in the comparison market is insufficient to determine that the comparison market LOT is substantially different from the CEP LOT.
-Accordingly, we preliminarily determine that the comparison market sales were not made at a LOT that was at a more advanced stage of distribution than the CEP LOT.
-On the basis of this discussion, for these preliminary results, we did not make an LOT adjustment or grant a CEP offset to NV.
+&lt;sup>37 See Taiwan OBAs 2016 - 2017 Preliminary Results, and accompanying Preliminary Decision Memorandum at Level of Trade, unchanged in Taiwan OBAs 2016 - 2017 Final Results; see also Ball Bearings and Parts Thereof from France, et.al.: Final Results of Antidumping Duty Administrative Reviews and Rescission of Review in Part, 72 FR 58053 (October 12, 2007) and accompanying Issues and Decision Memorandum at Comment 11; Non-Oriented remaining five services, order/input processing, direct sales personnel, sales/marketing support, technical assistance, and the provision of freight and delivery, are performed at the same level of intensity.
+We preliminarily find, consistent with our findings in prior reviews of TFM, that the provision of sales forecasting and strategic / economic planning, as well as of procurement / sourcing services, at higher levels of intensity in the comparison market is insufficient to determine that the comparison market LOT is substantially different from the CEP LOT.
+Accordingly, we preliminarily determine that the comparison market sales were not made at an LOT that was at a more advanced stage of distribution than the CEP LOT.
+On the basis of this discussion, for these preliminary results, we did not make a LOT adjustment or grant a CEP offset to NV.